tcmulder/all-the-things/README.md

 = 2.0.0 =

-- Move files to root of repo for easier installation.
+- Make select box easier to use (has timeout and allows Esc key to halt navigation)

 = 1.0.3 =